AbdullahRaoo/Multi/README.md

 ## 🎯 Overview

 MagicQC is a Laravel 12 application built on the Laravel React Starter Kit.
 It provides a modern, single-page application experience with server-side rendering capabilities using Inertia.js.
-The application uses WorkOS for authentication and features a beautiful, responsive UI built with React, TypeScript, and Tailwind CSS.
+The application uses Laravel's built-in authentication and features a beautiful, responsive UI built with React, TypeScript, and Tailwind CSS.

 ### Key Characteristics